haskellcamargo/js-real-world-functional-programming/README.md

 ### Ramda

-[Ramda](https://github.com/ramda/ramda) is like Lodash made right.
+[Ramda](https://github.com/ramda/ramda) is like Lodash, but made right.
 It has a lot of functions to work with data and to work with composition.
 Unlike Lodash, in Ramda, functions come before data.
+This allows point-free programming (like Haskell).

 ### Ramda Fantasy

 [Ramda Fantasy](https://github.com/ramda/ramda-fantasy) is a set of common monadic structures to work with values, errors, side-effects and state.

+## Folktale

+[Folktale](http://folktale.origamitower.com/) is an alternative to Ramda Fantasy.
+It is better maintained and exports tools for working with concurrency, computations that may fail and modelling data using algebraic data types.

 ## Do